akka/akka-upgrade-testing/README.md

 eval $(minikube docker-env)
 ```

-Modify `rolling-restart/upgrade-test.sc` to include the versions you want to test.
-Then run it.
+Modify `akkaVersions` in `RollingUpgradeSpec` to include the versions of Akka under test then run:

 ```
-scala rolling-restart/upgrade-test.sc
+sbt "rollingRestart / it:test"
 ```